 Kogod encourages its undergraduate students to take advantage of all American University has to offer, from an extensive offering of classes to an array of clubs that enhance classroom learning and celebrate the diversity of our community.
 We sponsor a number of programs to welcome new students to the Kogod community and help them find their way around.

-AU's New Student Orientation program hosts five summer sessions prior to the start of freshman year.
-The orientation is offered by the University Orientation Project Team in partnership with the K-LAB, which sponsors a series of programs and activities to help business students refine their leadership ability and works with incoming students to help get them involved.
+AU's New Student Orientation program hosts six summer sessions prior to the start of freshman year.
+The orientation is offered by the University Orientation Project Team in partnership with the K-LAB, which sponsors a series of programs and activities to help business students refine their leadership ability.

-All first-year Kogod students also participate in the Kogod Academic Welcome and the Kogod Kickoff during Welcome Weeks.
-The Kogod Kickoff is a four-hour program that introduces students to undergraduate clubs, teaching assistants, and academic advisors and hosts teambuilding activities and a mini-case competition.
+All first-year Kogod students also participate in the Kogod Academic Welcome and the Kogod Kickoff during Welcome Week.
+The Kogod Kickoff is a program that introduces students to undergraduate clubs, teaching assistants, and academic advisors and hosts teambuilding activities.
 The Academic Welcome is our formal welcome to the academic community, where students receive a first-year gift.
 Finally, each first-year student is assigned a Peer Mentor who will initiate contact over the summer and maintain contact during the fall semester.
 Visit the new students section of the website for more information.

 The annual Kogod Case Competition is one of the premier events hosted by the Kogod School of Business, offering graduate and undergraduate students the valuable experience of creating a solution to a business challenge, which is based on a real world company.
 Case competitions are held at business schools around the country, and are an excellent opportunity for students to sharpen their communication skills, presentation style, and problem-solving techniques.
 View Case Competition website for more information.